 - The Old town of Wurzburg at River Main’s right bank.

 Today, it is pedestrianized and used chiefly for social events and sightseeing for tourists.
 During warm summer nights, travelers and locals mingle together on the bridge to socialize and make new friends while drinking the famous Franconian Wine.

-A few minutes walk from the Marienberg Fortress, visitors arrive at the Maschukuli Tower.
+With only a few-minute walk from the Marienberg Fortress, visitors can reach the Maschukuli Tower.
 It is an additional feature of the Marienberg Fortress constructed to bolster the southern portion of the stronghold.

 Maschikuli Tower is just an excellent spot in Wurzburg to help you imagine some portion of German history, such as the Peasant’s Revolt.

 Juliusspital is another bucket list item you can check in Wurzburg.
 Not only Juliusspital is the second-largest wine estate in Germany, but it is also the world’s largest Silvaner wine estate in the world!

 The wine estate is managed by a foundation called Stiftung Juliusspital Wurzburg.
 It is a charitable organization whose profits are contributed to fulfilling its social tasks mandated from the start.